I Won’t Apologize For Spending Money

-They don’t see the late-night hours devoted to my businesses and all the moments I spend educating myself by listening to podcasts, reading other blogs, books.
+They don’t see the late-night hours devoted to my businesses and all the moments I spend educating myself by listening to podcasts and reading other blogs, and books.

 They don’t see the calculated risks I’ve made (or the fear that preceded making them), all of which have helped me move closer to my goals.

 They don’t know that we pay off our credit card balance every month.

 They only know what they see on social media, like Facebook or Instagram.
 Of course, I choose what goes on those platforms.